Anna Feldhusen

 Anna Feldhusen (17 November 1867 – 12 June 1951) was a German painter.
-She was, in particular, a prolific producer of still life paintings, of landscape paintings featuring the flat and frequently watery landscapes of north-western Germany and of cityscapes of Bremen, her home city.
+She was a prolific producer of still life paintings, of landscape paintings featuring the flat and frequently watery landscapes of north-western Germany and of cityscapes of Bremen, her home city.
 She was also an able draftswoman with an exceptional talent for producing multi-coloured etchings.

 Biography

 Anna Feldhusen was born and grew up in Bremen at a time when rapid industrial and commercial development, combined with an agricultural depression exacerbated by the increasing availability of inexpensive food imports from overseas (often imported via the port of Bremen) were driving a sustained mass-migration from the countryside to the German cities as people looked for ways to find higher and more predictable incomes.
 In the case of Bremen, during the second half of the nineteenth century the pressures of intensifying urbanisation triggered a counter-wave of artists, often from prosperous mercantile families, escaping to an art colony in the countryside, the Künstlerkolonie Worpswede.
 Johann Philipp Feldhusen, Anna's father, was a Bremen businessman.
 There were two more sisters.
 She determined to make her way in life as a professional artist at an early age, moving to Munich in 1892 to obtain the necessary instruction.
 She was taught by Caroline "Lina" Kempter (1856–1925) who taught at the Damenakademien München und Berlin und Malerinnenschule Karlsruhe of the Münchner Künstlerinnenverein (Munich Academy of Women Artists), and also by the Munich-based painter-professor and medal designer Maximilian Dasio (1865–1954) and by Oskar Graf, a leading figure of the Dachau art colony on the northern side of Munich.
 The seriousness and determination that Feldhusen applied to securing her artistic training was regarded as "unusual" in Bremen at this time: the daughters of the city merchants were expected to aspire to making a good marriage and thereafter to running an efficient household for the benefit of husbands and sons (and daughters).
-The motto Feldhusen added to her "ex-libris" stickers (identifying her as the owner in each of her books) was "Allein, ich will..." (loosely "Alone, I want and I will...") also reflects a certain rebellious determination to manage her life as an artist according to her own precepts and priorities, regardless of the gender-fixated expectations of others.
+The motto Feldhusen added to her "ex-libris" stickers (identifying her as the owner in each of her books) was "Allein, ich will..." (loosely "Alone, I want and I will...") also reflects a determination to manage her life as an artist according to her own precepts and priorities, regardless of the gender-fixated expectations of others.